CoolAid48/CoolClubBot/README.md

 Welcome to my personal brainchild that I wanted to share with the public!
-I made a basic Discord Bot for the Community Discord Server using node.js...
-Shoutout to Under Ctrl and MrJAwesome for the basic tutorials
+I made a basic Discord Bot for my Community Discord Server using node.js...
+Shoutout to Under Ctrl, MrJAwesome, and Golden Development for the basic tutorials!